Up to 60% off sofas & mattresses — limited‑time deals.

 What’s the easiest “boho upgrade” without buying a new sofa?

-Add a vintage-style rug, two contrasting pillow textures, and a throw; then stop.
+A vintage-style rug, two contrasting pillow textures, and a throw will usually get you most of the way there.

 Are rattan or cane details necessary?